josiechoi/Ryerson_capstone_library_usage/LiteratureReview.md

 The Lit Review can take a few directions.
-For instance
+For instance,
 ## What has been done so far with this dataset
 * There are a few kernels available through Kaggle, but most of these kernels/notebooks were created three years ago.
 * BillurEngin's kernel (https://www.kaggle.com/bengin/mastering-the-sf-library-data) explores the factors contributing to library activity (# of checkouts, # of renewals).
 Her work is most similar to the objective of this project.
 However, it is noted that she used total checkouts as is and does not address that the number is cumulative.
 Therefore, patrons who registered in 2003 is likely to have a higher checkout counts, comparing to more recent users (say, those who registered in 2014 and 2015).